trendschau/HacknFlat/readme.md

 If you are done, simply open the file "immoalert.php" in your browser, e.g. "https://localhost/HacknFlat/immoalert.php".
 I use firefox for this, chrome only does the cookie download in my setup.

+## Thank you

+The browser extension is based on https://github.com/ktty1220/export-cookie-for-puppeteer.

+Thank you to flathunters for the discussion: https://github.com/flathunters/flathunter/issues/302#issuecomment-1458098774

+## Finally

 Good luck for your search!